 The tweaks and last-minute changes that make up your punch list depend on client feedback.
 So to eliminate punch lists, get that feedback earlier and often.

-- Get the client onsite asap.
 Most punch list items are created during the final client walkthrough.
 To limit those final problem points, hold walkthroughs sooner.
-By walking through the job early and often, you’ll get insight from the client that can help you get in their mindset and address their concerns even before they’re voiced.
+By walking through the job early and often, you’ll get insight from the client that can help you get in their mindset and address their concerns even before they are voiced.

 Make improvements early and often